ClementNerma/NightOS/docs/specs/libraries.md

 - `sandbox` : Sandboxes management (run applications in sandboxes, ...)
 - `desktop` : Desktop management (desktop, windows, notifications, ...)
 - `hardware` : Hardware management (drivers and devices)

+Each [system application](../concepts/applications.md#system-applications) also exposes a library with the `sysl::<app name lowercased>` AID which applications can rely on, as these applications are not removable.